An Easter Meditation

 It’s Jesus.
 Alive.

-Mary doesn’t know it’s Jesus, though.
-She thinks he’s the gardener.4
+Mary, though, doesn’t know it’s Jesus.
+She thinks He’s the gardener.4

 Jesus said to her, ‘Mary.’5

-When Jesus says her name, scales fall from her eyes, and she beholds the Risen One:
+As Jesus says her name, something like scales fall from the eyes of her heart.
+Now she beholds the Risen One face-to-face.

 “She turned and said to him in Aramaic, ‘Rabboni!’ (which means Teacher).”6

-Notice: Mary only sees Jesus for who he truly is when she hears him call her name.
-So it is with us.
-We must hear the Word speak our names and call us into a “…conscious awareness of His Presence.”7
+Notice: Mary only sees Jesus for who He truly is when she hears Him call her name.
+And so it is with us.
+We must hear the risen Word speak our names and call us into what Tozer calls “…a conscious awareness of His Presence.”7

-Until we hear Christ’s call, we cannot to see him rightly.
-Indeed, a person must have an encounter with Christ before we begin to behold him—not as the mere hero of an ancient fable, nor an abstract ideal—but rather as a real Person who manifests his Presence to us.
+Until we hear Christ’s call, we cannot see Him rightly.
+Indeed, we must first have an encounter with Christ before we can begin to behold Him—not as the mere hero of an ancient fable, nor as an abstract ideal—but rather as a Person who dwells among us and speaks the Word of life to us.

-What shall we do, now that we know Jesus deeply knows us, and calls us by name into his manifest Presence?
+What shall we do, now that we behold Him who deeply knows us and calls us by name into His manifest Presence?